Joint Constraints on Fuzzy and Warm Dark Matter from Satellite Populations of the Milky Way and Andromeda: Modeling Framework

 Subhalo abundance is known to scale linearly with host halo mass \citep{2012MNRAS.424.2715W,2015ApJ...810...21M,2025arXiv250912313T}.
 In addressing the uncertainty in host halo mass, \citet{2020ApJ...893...48N} simply scale the final results based on the average mass of the two realistic MW-like simulations and the $2\,\sigma$ upper limit of the MW mass predicted in \citet{2019MNRAS.484.5453C}, yielding a very conservative result.
 In our work, we introduce the mass parameter $M_{\mathrm{host}}$, which represents the virial mass of the MW or M31.
 This parameter linearly scales $\mathcal{M}_{50}$ and $M_{\mathrm{hm}}$ relative to the simulated host halo mass $M_{\mathrm{sim}}$, such that $\mathcal{M}_{50} = \mathcal{M}_{50}^{\mathrm{(sim)}} (M_{\mathrm{host}}/M_{\mathrm{sim}})$ and $M_{\mathrm{hm}} = M_{\mathrm{hm}}^{\mathrm{(sim)}} (M_{\mathrm{host}}/M_{\mathrm{sim}})$.
 We assign a log-normal prior within a $2\,\sigma$ range to the $M_{\mathrm{host}}$ parameter, so its role is to linearly scale $\mathcal{M}_{50}$ and $M_{\mathrm{hm}}$ using the mass prior information, effectively accounting for the uncertainties in the MW and M31 masses.

 For the MW, we use the results from \citet{2019MNRAS.484.5453C}, corresponding to $\log_{10}(M_{\mathrm{MW}})$ in the range of [12.00, 12.26].
 For M31, we adopt the baseline prior from \citet{2024MNRAS.528.2653Z}, corresponding to $\log_{10}(M_{\mathrm{M31}})$ in the range of [11.81, 12.45].
 At the same time, we note that M31's mass uncertainty is significant.
 The result from \citet{2023ApJ...948..104P} ($\sim 3.02 \times 10^{12}~M_\odot$) is about a factor of 2-3 higher than our baseline setting from \citet{2024MNRAS.528.2653Z} ($\sim 1.33 \times 10^{12}~M_\odot$).
 Therefore, we also consider the result from \citet{2023ApJ...948..104P}, corresponding to $\log_{10}(M_{\mathrm{M31}})$ in the range of [12.22, 12.74].
+Note that while the mass definitions in \citet{2019MNRAS.484.5453C} and \citet{2024MNRAS.528.2653Z} differ from the one adopted in this work, we have consistently converted these values to ensure a uniform mass definition across our analysis.
 The priors for the other parameters are consistent with those in \citet{2025ApJ...986..127N}.

 To account for uncertainty in the observer's location, we fix the observer's distance to $8~\mathrm{kpc}$ for the MW \citep{2020ApJ...893...48N} and to $776~\mathrm{kpc}$ for M31 \citep{2022ApJ...938..101S}, and then draw a random viewing position on the sphere at the corresponding radius.
 For MW realizations, we additionally rotate each simulated host halo, so that the LMC analog lies at the observed sky position of the LMC.
 For M31 realizations, we rotate the simulated system, so that the host center projects to the observed sky position of M31.